nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 Important items for reference:
 - Orange are the upstream server blocks, from the `etc/nginx/conf.d/clusters.conf` file.
 - If both NLK Controllers are working, it will update the correct `clusterX-https` upstream block.
-- The IP addresses will match the K8s worker nodes, the port numbers will match the NodePort definitions for nginx-ingress Service from each cluster.
+- The IP addresses will match the Kubernetes worker nodes, the port numbers will match the NodePort definitions for nginx-ingress Service from each cluster.

->Note: In this example, there is a 3-Node K8s cluster, with one Control Node, and 2 Worker Nodes.
+>Note: In this example, there is a 3-Node Kubernetes cluster, with one Control Node, and 2 Worker Nodes.
 The NLK Controller only configures NGINX upstreams with `Worker Node` IP addresses, from Cluster1, which are:

 - 10.1.1.8
 - 10.1.1.10